Why Is This Area Important?

 Futures Contracts

-A ‘future’ is a standardised contract to buy or sell a known quantity of a particular commodity, at a certain time (the ‘delivery date’), at a set price (the ‘settlement price’).
-Both parties of a futures contract must fulfill the contract on the due date.
+A ‘Future’ is a standardised contract to buy or sell a known quantity of a particular commodity, at a certain time (the ‘delivery date’), at a set price (the ‘settlement price’).
+Both parties of a Futures Contract must fulfil the contract on the due date.
 The seller may either deliver the underlying asset to the buyer, or, under a ‘cash contract’, money is transferred from the counterparty that lost on the deal to the one which made a profit according to the terms of the contract.

-Futures commodities may be real such as pork bellies, grain or iron ore, but today currencies, bonds, stock indices or other financial instruments are also traded.
+Futures commodities may be real such as cocoa, rapeseed oil or iron ore, but today currencies, bonds, stock indices or other financial instruments are also traded.

 Options